hdShang/arxiv-daily/docs/cs-CV/2025-12-18/papers/251216485v1-smile-on-the-face-sadness-in-the-eyes-bridging-the-emotion-gap-with-.md

 ---
 layout: default
-title: Smile on the Face, Sadness in the Eyes: Bridging the Emotion Gap with a Multimodal Dataset of Eye and Facial Behaviors
+title: "Smile on the Face, Sadness in the Eyes: Bridging the Emotion Gap with a Multimodal Dataset of Eye and Facial Behaviors"
 ---

 # Smile on the Face, Sadness in the Eyes: Bridging the Emotion Gap with a Multimodal Dataset of Eye and Facial Behaviors